YorkEarwaker/Climate-Model/mth/README.md

 * <todo: consider, Discrete Gaussian Kernal, roll your own, the most fun due to the most to learn but the most daunting, not the simplest >
 * <todo: consider, changeing package org\agw\mth\sta statistics to org\agw\mth\exp exponentiation >
 * <todo: implement the algorithem in eea paper, see eea Gaussian model DOI URI below. >
+* <todo: confirm all libs listed open source, >
+* <todo: confirm which libs listed are less likely to cause difficulties in lib disclosure, >

 DONE